 The cost of tuition can range from $65,000-$85,000, depending on the program you choose and your living arrangements.

 Cinema Studies is a four-year program.
-There are four tiers of the program, and each year students complete one tier.
-While completing this program, students will learn about film theory, film history, and how to analyze cinema from a variety of critical perspectives.
+There are four tiers of the program, and each year students complete a single tier.
+While completing this program, students will learn about film theory, film history and how to analyze cinema from a variety of critical perspectives.

 The Undergraduate Degree in Film and Television Studies is also a four-year program.
 Its curriculum involves learning about a wide variety of different cinematic disciplines to ensure that students will graduate with a well-versed knowledge of film.

-These disciplines include acting, animation, screenwriting, directing, sound production, and much more.
-Some of the instructors that students may be working with include Gay Abel-Bey, Sharon Badal, and Michael Burke.
+These disciplines include acting, animation, screenwriting, directing, sound production and much more.

 New York University’s film programs are a great way to immerse yourself in the film industry.
 Students at the film school complete over 5,000 film projects each year.